Wage: Wage differences

+Effects

+Corruption

+It is known that the wage level of employees in the public sector affects the frequency of corruption, and that higher salary levels for public sector workers help reduce corruption.
+It has also been shown that countries with smaller wage gaps in the public sector have less corruption.

 Wages in the United States

 Seventy-five million workers earned hourly wages in the United States in 2012, making up 59% of employees.
 In the United States, wages for most workers are set by market forces, or else by collective bargaining, where a labor union negotiates on the workers' behalf.
 The Fair Labor Standards Act establishes a minimum wage at the federal level that all states must abide by, among other provisions.
 Fourteen states and a number of cities have set their own minimum wage rates that are higher than the federal level.
-For certain federal or state government contacts, employers must pay the so-called prevailing wage as determined according to the Davis-Bacon Act or its state equivalent.
+For certain federal or state government contacts, employers must pay the so-called prevailing wage as determined according to the Davis–Bacon Act or its state equivalent.
 Activists have undertaken to promote the idea of a living wage rate which account for living expenses and other basic necessities, setting the living wage rate much higher than current minimum wage laws require.
 The minimum wage rate is there to protect the well being of the working class.

 In the second quarter of 2022, the total U.S. labor costs grew up 5.2% year over year, the highest growth since the starting point of the serie in 2001.